 His dominion is an everlasting dominion that will never pass away,

 There is a parallel passage in the New Testament book of Revelation in which the glorified Christ is also seen approaching God the Father’s throne in heaven after His victory over sin as the sacrificial Lamb of God.
-He is then given a throne and full authority to reign over all of heaven and earth, with His followers becoming a kingdom of priests (kohanim).
+He is given a throne and full authority to reign over all of heaven and earth, with His followers becoming a kingdom of priests, or kohanim in Hebrew.

 “You are worthy to take the scroll